Teen Driver and Other Teen Passengers

 - With medical necessity and a note signed by a physician.
 An example might be when a teen must drive themselves to regular doctor or therapy appointments.

-- A school-authorized activity with the signature of a school official.
+- For a school-authorized activity with the signature of a school official.

 - For employment purposes with a note signed by the employer verifying conditions of employment.